-There are some common reasons that you may not be able to find a Salesforce table that you're looking for:
+There are some common reasons that you may not be able to find a Salesforce object that you're looking for:

-- Fivetran cannot access the table because the connecting user does not have sufficient Salesforce permissions.
+- Fivetran cannot access the Salesforce object because the connecting user does not have sufficient Salesforce permissions.

-- The table is a "formula" or "compound" field.
+- The missing column represents a "formula" or "compound" Salesforce object field.

 - The table name is different from what you expected.
-Fivetran names the tables it delivers to your data warehouse based on the Salesforce "name" field for a given object.
+Fivetran names the tables it creates in your data warehouse based on the Salesforce "name" field for a given object.
 This is a field that an organization gives to the object, and it may differ from the display name or internal "label."

-Note that we do not sync any pre-aggregated tables or views because you already have access to the underlying source tables.
-We also do not sync archived tables because of Salesforce's limitations.
+Note that we do not sync any pre-aggregated objects or views because you already have access to the underlying source objects.
+We also do not sync archived objects because of Salesforce's limitations.

-Fivetran can sync empty tables and columns for your Salesforce connector.
+Fivetran can sync empty objects and fields for your Salesforce connector.
 For more information, see our Features documentation.

-Fivetran doesn't set the system mod stamp for the Salesforce tables; these are established by Salesforce.
+Fivetran doesn't set the values of SystemModStamp for the Salesforce objects.
+These values are set by Salesforce.

-To provide more insight into our process, we've also added a column into each table called
+To provide more insight into our process, Fivetran adds the

 What happens when I change a field name in Salesforce?link

-If you change a name that gets displayed in Salesforce reports it won't affect your connector.
+If you change a field label that is displayed in Salesforce reports, it won't affect your connector.

-If you add a new column in the warehouse, any old values in that column will not get backfilled.
-In other words, if you hide permissions to a column and then grant permissions, Fivetran will only sync new records, not the old ones.
+If you add a new column in the destination, any old values in that column won't be backfilled.
+If you remove permissions to a column and then grant permissions, Fivetran will only sync the new records and not the old ones.
 To fetch older data, you have to trigger a table re-sync.

-How can I change the precision of the DOUBLE data type?link
+How can I change the precision of the CURRENCY data type?link